 On March 22, 2021 City Manager Spencer Cronk announced the City’s launch of the Chief of Police recruitment.
 To lead this recruitment process, City Manager Cronk has engaged Ralph Andersen & Associates, who has assisted 35 other cities in hiring their Police Chiefs across the country since 2016.

-Those unable to attend may still submit feedback via SpeakUp Austin: Your Next Chief of Police Recruitment Process or send an email to Community@AustinTexas.gov.
+While the virtual community meetings on this topic have ended, you may still provide input via SpeakUp Austin: Your Next Chief of Police Recruitment Process or send an email to Community@AustinTexas.gov.
 All submissions will be taken into consideration.

 Initial Results of Community Engagement Now Available

 Since September 2020, RPS has offered residents a variety of ways to provide their thoughts, ranging from online surveys to community conversations.
 311 provided a phone option as well.
 Nearly 1,000 residents and community members have provided feedback up to now.
 The initial data has been analyzed, and the results are available.

 Ongoing ways to share your thoughts and ideas